Part 1: Mindfulness for Nervous System Regulation

 Mahan Khalsa | JAN 27, 2025

-In today’s fast-paced world, many of us find ourselves in a perpetual state of stress.
-Whether it's from work, relationships, or the countless demands of daily life, our nervous systems often bear the brunt.
-As a person-centred therapeutic counsellor, I believe in the profound connection between mind and body and how mindfulness can help restore balance and foster overall well-being.
+In today’s fast-paced world, many of us find ourselves in a constant state of stress.
+Whether from work, relationships, or the ongoing demands of daily life, the nervous system often carries the load.

 Activating the Parasympathetic Nervous System